 NCDOT Traffic Survey Group

-North Carolina’s Traffic Survey Group is the traffic data provider for the Department of Transportation.
-This group collects traffic data statewide to analyze and support planning, design, construction, maintenance, operation, and research activities required to manage the transportation system in North Carolina.
+The N.C.
+Department of Transportation's Traffic Survey Group collects traffic data statewide to analyze and support planning, design, construction, maintenance, operation and research activities required to manage North Carolina's transportation system.

-- Urban Area Cycle (even year): Asheville, Charlotte, Concord-Kannapolis, Fayetteville, Gastonia, Goldsboro, Greenville, Jacksonville
+- Urban areas counted during even years are Asheville, Charlotte, Concord-Kannapolis, Fayetteville, Gastonia, Goldsboro, Greenville and Jacksonville.

-- Urban Area Cycle (odd year): Burlington, Chapel Hill, Durham, Greensboro, Hickory, High Point, Raleigh, Rocky Mount, Wilmington, Winston-Salem
+- Urban areas counted during odd years are Burlington, Chapel Hill, Durham, Greensboro, Hickory, High Point, Raleigh, Rocky Mount, Wilmington and Winston-Salem.

 Traffic Data Requests